Dolapo-Dev/ansible-config-mgt/README.md

-## Automation of using ansible playbook now
+## Automation of using ansible playbook.
 <<<<<<< HEAD
 ###reporting the project, My speaker not working.
 We are making progress.
 Lets try it again.
 Please work.
 All servers up and running. run o
 =======